Mirosław Chojecki: Life and career

 In 2005 he was an honorary committee member for Donald Tusk during the presidential campaign.
-On August 31, 2006 Chojecki was awarded the Commander's Cross of the Order of Polonia Restituta by President Lech Kaczynski.
-In 2022, on the 46th anniversairy of the creation of KOR, he received the Order of the White Eagle from the president Andrzej Duda.
+On 31 August 2006 Chojecki was awarded the Commander's Cross of the Order of Polonia Restituta by President Lech Kaczynski.
+In 2022, on the 46th anniversary of the creation of KOR, he received the Order of the White Eagle from the president Andrzej Duda.

+Chojecki died on 10 October 2025, at the age of 76.